DrPeaboss/sha2/README.md

 - For delphi, this code's performance is better than codes in `System.Hash`.

-- The SHA256 part have specialized optimization assembler code for i386(basic instruction set).
+- The SHA256 part have specialized optimization assembler code for i386 and x86_64(basic instruction set).

+- The SHA512 part have specialized optimization assembler code for x86_64(basic instruction set).

 ## How to use